datanonymus/jetson-remote/README.md

 * **Dynamic Resolution Auto-Sync:** The virtual mouse automatically grabs the current X11 display resolution and perfectly bounds the pointer without manual configuration.
 * **Full Mouse & ROS2 Support:** Complete integration of Left, Right, and **Middle-click** (essential for Rviz map panning) and Scroll Wheel.
 * **Zero-Lag Video Streaming:** Uses NVIDIA's NVMM (Hardware Acceleration) to compress and stream H.264 video directly over UDP.
+## ✨ What's New in V2.1.0:
+* **PIN Access and Save Client Info Function**: With the PIN Code Function, you can control who can access Jetson.
+Once you've granted access, you won't need to enter PIN Code on Web Server anymore.
+* **Fixed Some Problems**: Fixed some bugs that I found and added some Pop-ups to give you a better experiences.

 ## 🏗 Architecture
 This repository contains two main components: